The Evolution of Pointwise Statistics in Hyperbolic Equations with Random Data: Nonlinear equations

 Here we will derive an equation for the PDF $f(t,x,U)$ directly from the conservation law \eqref{eqn:cl}. \begin{theorem} Consider the scalar conservation law with random initial condition, \eqref{eqn:cl}.
-If the PDF $f(t,x,U)$ exists for all $t\geq 0$ and $x\in \RR $, and if there are no shocks passing through $(t,x)$ with probability $0$, then $f(t,x,U)$ satisfies
+Assume that the PDF $f(t,x,U)$ exists for all $t\geq 0$ and $x\in \RR $, and \revO{and that the probability of shocks forming on $[0,t]$ is zero.} Then $f(t,x,U)$ satisfies

 \end{theorem} By integrating \eqref{eqn:PDF_PDE_nl} with respect to $U$, one can readily obtain \eqref{eqn:CDF_noshock}, the evolution equation for the CDF.
 On the one hand, it is a slightly weaker result, since it {\em assumes} the existence of the PDF, i.e., that $\phi_{(0,x)}$ is absolutely continuous for all $x\in \RR$.
 However, we present it separately because the method of proof here is substantially different from that of Theorem \ref{thm:CDF_PDE}. \begin{proof}